Unarmed man shot by police during prison break was ‘lawfully killed’ - NewsBreak

 The idea that this operation could succeed in ridding the streets of north London of lethal firearms was delusionalJermaine Baker inquiry report

-The most that the officers could have hoped for on the day was the arrest of some “small fry” and the seizure of one gun, the inquiry found.
+The most officers could have hoped for on the day was the arrest of some “small fry” and the seizure of one gun, the inquiry found.

 “The available intelligence supported the likelihood of a failure in achieving sustained public protection save for the ‘small fry’ who were to be arrested at the scene,” the report said.